Cambus: History

 Cambus was founded by University of Iowa students and has been in operation since March 1972.
 The name "Cambus" was the result of a naming contest.
 It started with seven vehicles dating from 1955 and 1956.
 By 1975, the fleet had grown to 11 vehicles.
 Twelve new buses were purchased the following year.
 In 2004, the fleet had 32 vehicles.
 The University of Iowa campus is divided into east and west halves by the Iowa River.
 Most Liberal Arts and Sciences classes take place on the east side of the river; thus the purpose of the new bus service was to facilitate easier transportation between the west-side dormitories and the east-side classrooms.
-At first there was no name for this service, so the founding students created a contest open to all U of I students to select one.
-"Cambus" was the name eventually chosen after Cambuskenneth, and the winner, Larry Page, was awarded a free pizza.
+At first there was no name for this service, so the founding students created a contest open to all UI students to select one.
+"Cambus" was the name eventually chosen and the winner, Rod Speidel, a junior graphic design student, was awarded two free pizzas.

 The first Cambus buses were used school buses, repainted by Cambus employees.
 There were three different bus routes; Red Route, Blue Route, and the Interdorm Shuttle.
 Cambus also acquired a trailer, which was used as their main office; this was located in the Hancher Auditorium parking lot.

 In the 2013 financial year, ridership reached 4.5 million.

 In October, 2018, Cambus routes and schedules were integrated with Google Maps.

 Routes

-Cambus currently has thirteen routes in service.
+Cambus currently has twelve routes in service, plus several on-demand shuttles intended to fill gaps within fixed route service schedules.

-During Academic service (the Spring and Fall semesters), all routes run on weekdays with limited service on the weekends.
-During Summer and Interim service a limited service runs without any weekend service.
-Route maps and schedules are available on the Cambus website and in pamphlets available on the buses.
+During Academic service (the Spring and Fall semesters), all routes run on weekdays, while 31M Red Route, 32M Blue Route, and 43 Hawkeye-Interdorm run on the weekend.
+During Summer and Interim service, a limited service runs without any weekend service.
+35 Interdorm, 36 East Dorm Shuttle, and 43 Hawkeye-Interdorm do not run over the summer.
+Route maps and schedules are available on the Cambus website.
 Cambus time is set by the Master Clock at the US Naval Observatory.